AmieOliveira/TR.AI.NS/README.md

 Default is set to 1 s/step

+## Versions

+If you are running the code pay attention to the version you are using.
+Different versions implement different features.

+If you use the latest v3 versions, you will be implementing the system in full dedicated mode, where one vehicle services only one client at a time.
+On v4 versions, on the other hand, multiple clients can be picked up, as long as it does not add route deviations.

+Enjoy!

 [comment]: <> (TODO: Add the map format specifications!
     This simulation can be run with any map, as long as the pertinent information is given in the correct format.
 This folder contains a file called ")

-[comment]: <> (Should I add the train Petri Net?)

 #### Credits
-The icons for the train and the user were obtained from the website 'www.flaticon.com' (accessed on 22th June 2019)
+The icons for the vehicles and users were obtained from the website 'www.flaticon.com' (accessed on 22th June 2019)